ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

     notch.name = "Rotor_Notch_1"
     notch.colour = (255, 255, 255)
     notch.material = "Air"

-This is how you set the region parent

 If the region object of the rotor has been created in Python (``rotor = mc.get_region("Rotor")``) The rotor region object's properties can be obtained and set for the rotor notch.